neekunjchaturvedi/D-Hosting/README.md

 ## About the Project

-HTTP3 is a revolutionary decentralized web hosting platform that leverages blockchain technology to provide permanent, censorship-resistant website hosting.
+D-Host is a revolutionary decentralized web hosting platform that leverages blockchain technology to provide permanent, censorship-resistant website hosting.
 It combines the power of IPFS (InterPlanetary File System) with smart contracts to create a robust, decentralized infrastructure for the web.

 ### Screenshots